-J.J.
-Prescott's research interests include criminal law, sentencing law and reform, employment law, and torts.
+Prof. J.J.
+Prescott's research interests revolve around criminal law, sentencing law and reform, employment law, and the dynamics of civil litigation, particularly settlement.
 Much of his work is empirical in focus.
-Current projects include an examination of the effects of sex offender registration and notification laws on the frequency and incidence of sex crimes, an empirical evaluation of the effects of prosecutor race and sex on charging and sentencing outcomes using a unique data set from New Orleans, a study of the socio-economic consequences of criminal record expungement using micro-level data from Michigan, and a paper that develops a theoretical model to explain the use of high-low agreements in civil litigation and then tests the model's predictions using detailed insurance data.
+Current projects include an examination of the ramifications of post-release sex offender laws, a study of the socio-economic consequences of criminal record expungement, an evaluation of the effects of prosecutorial discretion and decision-making on short- and long-term defendant outcomes, and an investigation into the nature and repercussions of "partial" settlements in civil litigation.
 Prof. Prescott earned his JD, magna cum laude, in 2002 from Harvard Law School, where he was the treasurer (Vol. 115) and an editor of the Harvard Law Review.
-After clerking for Judge Merrick B. Garland on the U.S. Court of Appeals for the D.C.
-Circuit, he went on to earn a PhD in Economics from the Massachusetts Institute of Technology in 2006.
+After clerking for the Hon.
+Merrick B. Garland on the U.S. Court of Appeals for the D.C.
+Circuit, he went on to earn a PhD in economics from the Massachusetts Institute of Technology in 2006.